Kathy Najimy: Career

 Najimy starred as Peggy Hill in Fox's King of the Hill from 1997 to 2010.
 Her voice is featured in the animated films Brother Bear 2, The Jungle Book: Mowgli’s Story, Cats Don't Dance, and Tinkerbell.
 She has also lent her voice to hundreds of animated television shows and movies, including BoJack Horseman, Rapunzel's Tangled Adventure, American Dad!, Hercules, Pepper Ann, and played a role in the Nightmare Ned video game.
 In 2003, Najimy provided the voice of Margalo in Stuart Little: The Animated Series, taking over from Melanie Griffith, and in 2000 took over from Madeline Kahn as Mrs. Shapiro in Little Bill.
 She stars in Disney Junior's reboot of The Rocketeer and Amy Poehler's Duncanville.

-Premiering in August 2015, Najimy appeared in Disney's Descendants as the Evil Queen.
+In late July 2015, Najimy appeared in Disney's Descendants as the Evil Queen.
 Later that year, she took part in the successful Christmas TV movie A Christmas Melody starring Mariah Carey, Brennan Elliott, Lacey Chabert and Fina Strazza.
 It debuted on the Hallmark Channel on December 19, 2015.
 The film was viewed by 3.95 million people upon its debut.

 She appeared in Netflix's 2018 film Dumplin' alongside Jennifer Aniston.
 Dumplin was released on December 7, 2018, on the platform.

 In 2021, she appeared in musical drama film Music, directed by singer-songwriter Sia.
 In the United States, it was released in select IMAX theatres for one night on February 10, 2021, and was followed by a premium video on demand release across the country on February 12.
 The same year, she starred in the Netflix Christmas romantic comedy Single All the Way alongside Michael Urie, Philemon Chambers and Jennifer Coolidge.

-During its debut week, Single All the Way ranked at number 6 on Netflix's top 10 weekly rankings for English-language films, based on its methodology of measuring a film or TV show by the number of hours it was viewed, with 13.82 million hours watched.
-It also ranked in the weekly top 10 on Netflix in 42 countries.
-In the second week of release, it had a viewership of 11.14 million hours and ranked at number 5 on Netflix's chart, while remaining in the top 10 Netflix rankings in 36 countries.
+In 2022, Najimy reprised her role as Mary Sanderson in Hocus Pocus 2 for Disney+.